Sash Window Replacement, Renovation and Upgrade FAQs

 If our fitters finish up at the end of the day and with a window incomplete, they will temporarily secure either the old windows or the replacements in position before leaving.

-As a rule of thumb, windows take one day per fitter, and we usually have two fitters per job, depending on staffing levels.
+As a rule of thumb, windows take a little more than one day per fitter, and we usually have two fitters per job, depending on staffing levels.
 Painting usually takes slightly less time than fitting but can be impacted by inclement weather.